-“Seattle’s housing market is very competitive,” says President Marco Santarelli of Norada Real Estate Investments on the company’s blog, attributing a portion of this to an increase in high-paying jobs in the growing tech industry around Seattle.
+“Seattle’s housing market is very competitive,” says President Marco Santarelli of Norada Real Estate Investments on the company’s blog.
+He attributes a portion of this to an increase in high-paying jobs in the growing tech industry around Seattle.
 As we’ll discuss, the Seattle area is home to corporate powerhouses like Amazon, Microsoft, and Expedia.
-The competitive nature of the housing market coupled with increasingly lucrative jobs combines to send home prices soaring.
+The competitive nature of the housing market and the increasingly lucrative jobs market combine to send home prices soaring.

 Seattle’s Stellar Job Market

-Counterbalancing the pricey Seattle housing market, Seattle area residents earn above-average incomes, earning about 12% more than a typical American.
+Counterbalancing the pricey Seattle housing market, Seattle residents earn above-average incomes, making roughly 12% more than a typical American.
 The Bureau of Labor Statistics reports that hourly wages and yearly salaries are both well above national averages.
 This includes a significantly above-average minimum wage.

-Forbes has previously ranked Seattle as the top city in America for technology jobs, citing nation-leading job growth in tech-specific and STEM-related fields.
-Tech-related businesses abound in Seattle, everything from investor-funded startups to well-established tech giants.
+Forbes has ranked Seattle as the top city in America for technology jobs.
+Nation-leading job growth in tech-specific and STEM-related fields are to thank for that.
+Tech businesses abound in Seattle, including everything from investor-funded startups to well-established tech giants.

-Microsoft and Amazon lead the way in the Seattle tech industry, rubbing shoulders with Boeing, Joint Base Lewis-McChord, and the University of Washington to fill out the city’s top five employer list.
-Other big tech organizations of note include Expedia, Tableau Software and Nintendo of America.
+Microsoft and Amazon lead the way in the Seattle tech industry.
+Boeing, Joint Base Lewis-McChord and the University of Washington fill out the city’s top five employer list.
+Other big tech organizations of note include Expedia, Tableau Software, and Nintendo of America.

 Retailers Based in Seattle

-Though several of the biggest companies in Seattle revolve around tech, there are also large names in the retail, food and service industries that call Seattle home (including Nordstrom, Tommy Bahama and Zulily to name a few).
+It’s true that several of the biggest companies in the Emerald City are tech-related.
+Seattle is also home to names in the retail, food and service industries that call the Pacific Northwest home.
+This includes Nordstrom, Tommy Bahama and Zulily.

 Seattle is the 11th largest metropolitan economy in America, according to IHS Global Insight.
-Both the Port of Seattle and Seattle-Tacoma International Airport are major gateways for trade into Asia, making the area an appealing place for retail conglomerates.
+Both the Port of Seattle and Seattle-Tacoma International Airport are major gateways for trade into Asia.
+For this reason, the area is an appealing place for retail conglomerates.

 Other big retail brands such as Costco and REI also have their headquarters in the Seattle area, adding to the corporate diversity of the region.

 Schools and Universities

-Seattle proudly holds the reins as America’s most educated big city, according to the Seattle Times.
+Seattle proudly holds the title of America’s most educated big city, according to the Seattle Times.
 The statistics show that four out of every five people who move to Seattle have a college degree.
 Three out of every five Seattle-educated students start college within a year of their high school graduation.

-Seven universities and colleges reside within Seattle’s borders, and a total of 21 exist within 40 miles of the city.
+Seven universities and colleges reside within Seattle’s borders, with 14 others located within 40 miles of the city.
 The University of Washington is the largest and most well-known institute for higher learning in the Seattle metropolitan area.
-Bellevue College, Seattle University, and Seattle Central College also house large student populations.
+Seattle University, Seattle Pacific University, and Seattle Central College also house large student populations.

-The University of Washington has an outstanding graduation rate with 84% of all students earning a degree.
-Among Seattle residents 25 and up, 63% have a college degree while 27% have advanced degrees such as a master’s or Ph.
-D.
+The University of Washington has an outstanding graduation rate, with over 80% of students consistently earning a degree.
+Among Seattle residents 25 and older, 63% have a college degree while 27% have graduate or professional degrees.

 Seattle Has the Best Public Transit

-Seattle’s public transportation system is ranked number one in the nation in a study by WalletHub.
-Though most Seattle commuters still use personal vehicles, the diversity, safety and efficiency of Seattle-area public transit make it the best in any major city.
+Seattle’s public transportation system is ranked number one in the nation in a study by WalletHub, reported by Business Insider.
+Many Seattle commuters still rely on cars.
+However, the diversity, safety and efficiency of Seattle-area public transit make it the best in any major city.

 The average workday commute in Seattle is around 30 minutes, which is one of the country’s longer average commutes.
-Highway bottlenecks are the cause of long commutes, but as more people have moved to the city.
+Highway bottlenecks are part of the problem, especially as more people have moved to the city.
 As more people opt to use the different public transit options around the city, such as the light rail, bus lines, streetcars, monorail and bike-sharing, the hope is that overall traffic should decrease over time.
 Plus, public transportation can help save you money on tolls on popular roadways.
 This is true for the 520 bridge or the SR 99 tunnel.

-The Emerald City is looking to go green, even more so than it already has.
+The Emerald City is looking to double down on its commitment to go green.
 Seattle aims to reduce carbon emissions and further enhance its public transit by replacing “1,400 diesel-hybrid buses with rechargeable electric vehicles,” as Mike Lindblom reported to the Seattle Times.
 The report states that the city’s goal is to “cut carbon pollution in half by 2030.”

 Things to Do in Seattle

 The wildly diverse landscape and eclectic mix of people creates endless opportunities for fun and recreation in Seattle.
-While we’re sure you’ll always be able to find something new to do, we’ve put together a list of a few popular attractions to help get you started.
+We’re sure you’ll always be able to find something new to do.
+Here’s a list of a few popular attractions to help get you started.

-There is a wide range of explorative opportunities in Seattle.
-The Pacific Science Center provides a fun learning experience for the entire family, offering interstellar discovery at its planetarium, immersive virtual reality adventures and a tried-and-true IMAX experience.
+You’ll have a wide range of opportunities to learn in Seattle.
+The Pacific Science Center provides a fun learning experience for the entire family.
+They offer interstellar discovery at its planetarium, immersive virtual reality adventures and larger-than-life IMAX experience.

-The Museum of Flight, an interactive air and space museum, offers traditional museum tours and provides enhanced education experiences through the Boeing Academy for STEM Learning which delivers user-driven education around space, flight and robotics.
+The Museum of Flight, an interactive air and space museum, offers traditional museum tours.
+The Boeing Academy for STEM Learning provides enhanced education experiences , delivering user-driven education around space, flight and robotics.

-Seattle is a unique west coast city in that it exists on the shore of the brackish Puget Sound which empties into the vast Pacific Ocean.
-This provides an aquatic atmosphere that is wholly unique to the Pacific Northwest.
-You can learn more about life under the sea, and the sound, at the popular Seattle Aquarium.
+Seattle’s Puget Sound provides an aquatic atmosphere that is wholly unique to the Pacific Northwest.
+You can learn more about life under the sea at the Seattle Aquarium.

-A Seattle hallmark since 2012, the Seattle Great Wheel is a wonderful highlight along the dynamic boardwalk.
-This recent addition to the city skyline is a fabulous highlight of the waterfront.
-This is one Ferris wheel ride you won’t soon forget.
+A Seattle hallmark since 2012, the Seattle Great Wheel is a beautiful highlight along the dynamic boardwalk.
+This recent addition to the city skyline is a fabulous highlight of the waterfront — one you won’t soon forget.

 The Washington State Ferries are as iconic to Seattle as anything else.
-Though many residents use these ferries as a part of their workday commute, they can also be enjoyed for recreational purposes.
-The many ferries travel to varying destinations, so make sure to find the trip you’re looking for.
-If you move to Seattle this may become a part of your own commute.
+Though many residents use these ferries for their workday commute, you can enjoy them for recreational purposes.
+The boats travel to destinations throughout the Seattle area.
+Make sure to plan ahead to find the most exciting itinerary.
+If you move to Seattle, farries may become a part of your commute.

 Dining and Entertainment

-There are so, so many ways to indulge in Seattle.
-From sky-high fine dining to sourdough clam chowder bowls on the waterfront, there is wondrous food galore among the shoreline and hills of this great Washington city.
+You’ll never run out of ways to indulge in Seattle.
+From sky-high fine dining to sourdough clam chowder bowls on the waterfront, a wondrous array of food speckles the shoreline of this great Washington city.

-Just outside of the city, Woodinville Wine Country is a growing wine collective and local wines such as these can be found in shops all over Seattle.
-More notorious is the Pacific Northwest’s growing microbrew beer scene.
+Just outside of the city, Woodinville Wine Country is a growing wine collective, which is open for tasting.
+Plus, make sure to check out the Pacific Northwest’s growing microbrew beer scene.
 Seattle is rich with independent breweries – some large, some small, and all with interesting and unique brews to discover.
 Check out the Fremont and Ballard neighborhoods for a wide selection of craft breweries.
 Our favorites are Aslan, Hales, Fremont Brewing, Cloudburst and Peddler.

 Hidden Seattle Gems

-While there are plenty of interesting things to do and places to see around Seattle, there are also a number of special gems worth finding.
+While there are plenty of exciting things to do and places to see around Seattle, there are also several special gems worth finding.

-The Seattle Underground is one of those hidden spectacles that few people talk about.
-When the city burned down in 1889, the new brick and mortar structure was built atop the rubble, leaving a ghost city underneath the busy streets.
+The Seattle Underground is one of those lesser-known hidden spectacles.
+When the city burned down in 1889, the new brick and mortar structure was built atop the rubble.
+A ghost city still lives underneath the busy streets.

-Looking for something a little less spooky?
-Visit the Center for Wooden Boats which offer historic exhibits, fun family boating programs, and has a Sail for Free Sunday event where volunteer skippers take passengers out for voyages on their collection of wooden boats.
+Another fun visit is the Center for Wooden Boats.
+It offers educational exhibits, fun family boating programs and a Sail for Free Sunday event.
+Volunteer skippers take passengers out for unforgettable voyages.

 Events & Festivals

-Once you’re settled into Seattle you’ll want to dive right into the city’s enthrallment with all things art.
-An annual touchstone since the early 1970s, the Bumbershoot Music and Arts Festival celebrates creative pieces in nearly every art form from the performing arts to literary achievements and outstanding music.
+Once you’re settled into Seattle, you’ll want to dive right into the city’s exciting art scene.
+An annual favorite since the early 1970s, the Bumbershoot Music and Arts Festival celebrates creative pieces in nearly every art form.
+Experience the performing arts to literary achievements and outstanding music here.

-Refract is the newest experience on the block which looks to bring the Pacific Northwest’s proliferating glass artwork scene to center stage.
-Blown glass displays, educational glass-making lessons and glass-focused performances form this unique experience.
+Refract is the newest experience on the block.
+It looks to bring the Pacific Northwest’s proliferating glass artwork scene to center stage.
+Blown glass displays, educational glass-making lessons, and glass-focused performances form this unique experience.

 Seattle Moving Tips for New Residents

-New residents can breathe a sigh of relief because the City of Seattle has done its best to make your transition as seamless as possible.
+New residents can breathe a sigh of relief.
+The City of Seattle has done its best to make your transition as seamless as possible.
 The city’s own Seattle Newcomer’s Guide is your ultimate resource for settling into your new Seattle home.

-All of the information you need is organized for your reading pleasure, everything from acquiring parking permits for your moving truck to contacting local utility companies and deciphering the public transit system – it’s all there.
-Take note to not miss essential steps such as applying for a Washington State driver’s license and registering to vote.
+All of the information you need is organized for your reading pleasure.
+Everything from acquiring parking permits for your moving truck to contacting local utility companies and deciphering the public transit system – it’s all there.
+Don’t forget essential steps such as applying for a Washington State driver’s license and registering to vote in your new neighborhood.

-Seattle’s got you covered on city-specific tasks, but you’ll also want to check out our ultimate moving checklist to make sure you properly prepare in the weeks and months before your move.
+Seattle’s got you covered on city-specific tasks.
+You’ll also want to check out our ultimate moving checklist to make sure you properly prepare in the weeks and months before your move.

-We think you’re going to enjoy Seattle and all of the awesome experiences you’re bound to have.
-As Dr. Frasier Crane would say, just steer clear of those tossed salads and scrambled eggs!
+We know you’re going to enjoy Seattle and all of the awesome experiences you’re bound to have.
+Good luck!